In this article

 For lots of families, life insurance is a way to help protect your partner’s—and your kids’—financial future, even if you weren’t around.
 No policy can replace you or your partner, but a life insurance benefit can help one of you make ends meet if the other passes away unexpectedly.
 (Do you really need life insurance?)

 That’s why many couples tend to shop for life insurance together.
-Although you’ll likely end up applying for separate life insurance policies, there’s a good chance you’ll be looking together at the same time, comparing notes and discussing which policies to go with.
+You’ll likely end up applying for separate life insurance policies rather than term life insurance for married couples specifically.
+But there’s a good chance you’ll be looking together at the same time, comparing notes and discussing which policies to go with.

 Here’s how to navigate the process as a twosome.